-Prague is located in Czech Republic.
-It is the capital city and one of the most beautiful city of Czech Republic.
+Prague is located in the Czech Republic.
+It is the capital city and one of the most beautiful cities of Czech Republic.

 Some Facts About Prague

-The historical city of Prague can be said as the travelers paradise.
+The historical city of Prague can be said as the traveler’s paradise.
 As it provides the opportunity to travel back around 500 years back.
-The time by offering near-intact medieval core of Gothic, Romanesque, Baroque and Renaissance architecture were there.
-The main tourist attractions for the city of Prague are its Gothic architecture historical buildings.
+The time by offering a near-intact medieval core of Gothic, Romanesque, Baroque and Renaissance architecture was there.
+The main tourist attractions of the city of Prague are its Gothic architecture historical buildings.
 Prague is the home to a long history of ruling dynasties and raiding armies.
 Those who left behind a legacy of ornate castles and chateaux which speak pretty well for the historical background of the region.
-These castles, historical buildings and rich culture and have evolved Czech Republic into one of the Europe’s most popular travelling destination.
+These castles, historical buildings and rich culture and have evolved the Czech Republic into one of the Europe’s most popular traveling destination.

 The civilization in the region dates back to as far as Paleolithic era.
 The Czech state was formed in late 9th century under the Great Moravian Empire.
-After going through a turbulent past Czech Republic was highlighted on map on 1st January 1993.
+After going through a turbulent past the Czech Republic was highlighted on a map on 1st January 1993.
 It was a peaceful splitting of Czechoslovakia into Slovakia and Czech Republic.
 Prague is like the foundation of the culture of the region.
-Also Prague represents the country in terms of the historical buildings and all the things you can do in Czech Republic.
-So lets start off with the things which Prague has to offer to the tourists from all over the world.
+Also, Prague represents the country in terms of the historical buildings and all the things you can do in the Czech Republic.
+So let’s start off with the things which Prague has to offer to the tourists from all over the world.